We both stand behind his office door in silence, waiting for him to let us in.

 She acts as if everything she’s ever owned, even the blue pen she is holding now, she’d had to pay money for, so she needs to make sure you run out of your own life credit as well.

-Her effort to sound like if she was born and bred in the UK is huge, but I’m sure she wouldn’t even want to sound from London; the capital is way too inclusive for her.
+Her effort to sound like if she was born and bred in the UK is huge, but I’m sure she wouldn’t even want to be from London; the capital is way too inclusive for her.
 Some remote residential area in Berkshire would certainly suit her best.

 You can tell her first language is Spanish only when she pronounces her home country’s name.
 She speaks in English like a supermarket self-service cashier machine, and it’s only when she articulates words such as therefore that you can see how hard she is working not to let you find out that she comes from a third-world state in South America.